MicrosoftDocs/winrt-api/windows.devices.sensors/lightsensor.md

 ## -description

-Represents an ambient-light sensor.

-This sensor returns the ambient-light reading as a LUX value.
+Represents an ambient-light sensor that provides the ambient-light reading as a LUX value.

-For an example implementation, see the [light sensor sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/LightSensor).

 ## -remarks